 Support should meet you where you actually are.

-This is not about fixing you.
-It’s about understanding how you work and building support around that.
+We figure out how you work and build support around that.
 When therapy matches your nervous system, change starts to feel possible.

 If your sensitivity feels like a problem, it may be because it wasn’t seen or supported when you were growing up.

 Orchids need specific conditions to thrive.
-But many sensitive people grow up in environments that invalidate their needs, whether on purpose or not.
+But many sensitive people grow up in environments that invalidate their needs, whether on purpose or not, so they learn to adapt.

 Invalidation can look like: